jeppung/Log-Life/README.md

 # Log Life

-Android, Web application to write down your daily life log
+Android, Web application to write down your daily life log created using Flutter